*THERE ARE CURRENTLY NO MILK SHARES AVAILABLE AT THIS TIME*

-- Milk is delivered by 2pm at each delivery site.
-Picking up the milk is at your convenience.
+- Milk is delivered by 2pm at each delivery site on the delivery day.
+Picking up the milk is at your

-- Bring your empty jars back each week and put them in the refrigerator.
+- Every week, clean your empty jars and bring the jars and lids back and put them in the refrigerator.
+Then,

 Pick-up at the farm process:

-- Bring your empty jars back each week and put them on the shelves outside the milk barn.
+- Bring your empty jars and lids back each week and put them on the shelves outside the milk barn.